Skip to content

 I don’t know why, but drawing cheeks is so satisfying and they turn out cute no matter what color or shape.

-If you really want to add the whimsical spark, make your cheeks visible by drawing circles for the cheeks.
+If you want to add a whimsical spark, make your cheeks visible by drawing circles for the cheeks.

 Also, experiment with the size.
 I love my cheeks to even be outside the face lines.